-In the New Testament, missionary communication involved either making a case for Christian claims from the Old Testament (in the case of those who held to the Judeo-Christian world view), or filling in the information about God, His world, human beings, and history which the Old Testament affords in the case of those who come to the table with non-Judeo-Christian world views.
-In the discourses of Paul at Lystra (Acts 14:15-17) and on Mars' hill (Acts 17:22-31), Paul begins with the Creator God who was unknown to those Gentile polytheists.
-Paul's approach is elaborated in the first chapters of Romans.
+In the New Testament, missionary communication involved either making a case for Christian claims from the Old Testament (in the case of those who held to the Judeo-Christian world view), or filling in information about God, His world, human beings, and history in the case of those who come to the table with non-Judeo-Christian world views.
+In discourses at Lystra (Acts 14:15-17) and on Mars' hill (Acts 17:22-31), Paul begins with the Creator God who was unknown to those Gentile polytheists.
+Paul's approach is meticulously laid out in the first chapters of his letter to the Romans.

 1. Definition.
-One of the disastrous aspects of man's sin was that he did not retain God in his knowledge.
-As a result man's understanding has been perverted in precisely those areas where divine revelation is crystal clear.
-The true God is excluded, but false gods abound.
+One disastrous aspect of humanity's sin was that human beings did not retain God in their knowledge.
+As a result people's understandings have been perverted in precisely those areas where divine revelation is crystal clear.
+The true God is excluded while false gods abound.
 People distinguish between good and evil in some way, but not in accordance with the biblical view.
 A majority of people believe themselves to be immortal in some sense of the term, but the forms of immortality vary greatly with world views.
-Geoffrey Bull's reflections on presenting Christ to Tibetan Buddhists illustrates the point well:The expansion of the Tibetan language came with the growth of Buddhist philosophy; thus words used often represent two distinct concepts.
+Geoffrey Bull's reflections on presenting Christ to Tibetan Buddhists illustrates that point well:The expansion of the Tibetan language came with the growth of Buddhist philosophy; thus words used often represent two distinct concepts.
 We take up and use a word in Tibetan, unconsciously giving it a Christian content.
 For the Tibetans, however, it may carry Buddhist content.

 We speak of God.
 In our minds this word conveys to us the concept of the supreme and Eternal Spirit, Creator and Sustainer of all things, Whose essence is Love, Whose presence is all holy, and Whose ways are all righteous.
 For the Tibetans, the word god means nothing of the kind.
 We speak of prayer, the spiritual communion between God our Father and His children.
 For them, prayer is a repetition of abstruse formulae and mystic phrases handed down from time immemorial.
 We speak of sin.
 For them, the main emphasis is in the condemnation of killing animals.